Overview of Armenia's Dairy Industry

 Export and Import of Dairy Products

-Armenia exports approximately 10,000 metric tons of dairy products annually.
-Key export items include cheese, milk powder, and traditional Armenian products, primarily sent to neighboring countries such as Russia and Georgia.
-The country also imports around 3,000 metric tons of dairy products each year to enhance domestic supply, particularly during peak demand.
-Major imported items include butter, cheese, and milk powder.
+Armenia exports about 10,000 metric tons of dairy products annually, with key items being cheese, milk powder, and traditional Armenian products sent primarily to neighboring countries like Russia and Georgia.
+The country also imports approximately 3,000 metric tons of dairy products each year to supplement domestic supply, especially during periods of high demand.
+Major imports include butter, cheese, and milk powder.

 Significant Events in Armenia's Dairy Industry